Master's Programme in Global Health

 Layout of the programme

-The first semester will provide an overview of the field of global health, and touch upon areas such as global nutrition, child health, sexual and reproductive health and rights and migration.
-The global burden of disease and the structural determinants of health will be in focus.
-Part of the semester will focus on research methods, both qualitative and quantitative.
-Practical skills training in academic writing will be provided.
+During the first semester you will get an overview of the field of global health, and touch upon areas such as global nutrition, child health, sexual and reproductive health and rights, public health in humanitarian action.
+Part of the semester you will also focus on research methods, both qualitative and quantitative.

-During the first half of the third semester there will be an opportunity to choose different topics within global health, or to do a field research in global health if you want to collect new data for your Master's thesis, or do an internship at an organization within global health.
-The last half of the semester will focus on health systems and research methods to prepare for thesis writing.
+During the third semester you have the opportunity to choose different focus within the course.
+You will study qualitative and quantitative research methods, on global health systems and do a literature review.
+You also have the possibility to do a field research in global health if you want to collect new data for your Master's thesis, or do an internship at an organization within global health.

-The fourth semester will focus entirely on the Master's thesis.
+During the fourth semester you will focus entirely on your Master's thesis.
 This includes in-depth studies within a chosen area, report writing and presentation of the report at a seminar.
-During the semester there will be a number of group supervisions in the form of seminars.
+During the semester you will have a number of group supervisions in the form of seminars.

-The education is based on global health research and will be presented by researchers from our own department and occasionally invited Swedish and international researchers.
+The education is based on international health research and will be presented by researchers from our own department and occasionally invited Swedish and international researchers.
 Our lecturers have extensive experience of global health work in Africa, Asia and Latin America.
 The instruction consists of a mix of lectures, seminars, group works and assignments.
-Opportunities to develop the ability to understand, interpret and critically evaluate scientific literature will be provided by discussing the results and methodology and summarize facts and hypotheses.
+You will get the opportunity to develop your ability to understand, interpret and critically evaluate scientific literature and you practice this by discussing the results and methodology and summarize facts and hypotheses.

 The examination consists of written exams, assignments and active participation in seminars and presentations.
 Language of instruction is English.